animshamura/K8-HA-Cluster/README.md

     server master2 172.17.17.111:6443 check fall 3 rise 2
     server master3 172.17.17.112:6443 check fall 3 rise 2
 ```
-- Under 'balance roundrobin' section, mention the hostnames and IPs of all the master nodes
+- Under 'balance roundrobin' section, mention the hostnames and IPs of all the master nodes.

 **Step 5: Enable and restart HAProxy service.**
 ```